anders-torbjornsen/zem/README.md

 // This script can be run as many times as you like, it will only deploy what isn't already deployed

-import * as hre from "hardhat" import { StarknetDeployment } from "@anders-t/zem" // if you don't want to install hardhat-ethers then you can change this to "@anders-t/zem/lib/starknet-deployment" import { StarknetContract } from "hardhat/types";
+import * as hre from "hardhat" import { StarknetDeployment } from "@anders-t/zem"

 let deployment: Deployment;